needle-tools/needle-engine-samples/Readme.md

 ## Installing the samples
 1) Download the [samples package](https://engine.needle.tools/downloads/unity/samples)
 2) Open the package in the Unity Editor (you can double click the downloaded `.unitypackage`)
-3) Open `Needle Engine/Explore Samples` to open the Needle Engine Samples window
+3) Use the menu item `Needle Engine/Explore Samples` to open the Needle Engine Samples window

 # Contact ✒️
 <b>[🌵 needle — tools for unity](https://needle.tools)</b> •